-2.1.13 Ecosystem and Biodiversity Impact
+2.1.10 Ecosystem and Biodiversity Impact

 Agriculture and related activities are ongoing on the farm.
 Possible expansion is planned on existing cleared areas and no further impacts on vegetation are thus expected from additional land clearing.
-Rangeland improvement is an ongoing endeavour as part of the aftercare program while, livestock numbers are continually evaluated to avoid the risk of overgrazing.
+Rangeland improvement is an ongoing endeavour as part of the aftercare program, while cattle numbers are continually evaluated to avoid the risk of overgrazing.

 Irresponsible pesticide use, for example as method of vermin control, may impact on scavengers such as vultures and in the long run on top predators through biomagnification in higher trophic levels.
 Similarly, the use of insecticide on crop fields may also affect non-target species.
-It would therefore be advantageous to use GM maize which, for example in the case of BT Maize, target a certain problem species.
 Less insecticide can be applied to reduce the risk of harm to non-target species.
-Over-abstraction of groundwater may potentially have devastating effects on plant and animal populations reliant on it.
-It not only include the drying up of springs, dying of trees and migration or dying animals but also the lowering of cave water levels.
+Overabstraction of groundwater may potentially have devastating effects on plant and animal populations reliant on it.
+It not only include the drying up of springs, dying of trees and migration or dying of animals, but also the lowering of cave water levels.